 - You understand big data and how it affects DBMS structure.

-- You understand how to query semi-structured data.
+- You understand how to query semi-structured data using MongoDB.

-- You are able to design, develop and test a DBMS-backed application to address that problem.
+- You are able to design, develop and test a DBMS-backed application that addresses that use case.

-- You are able to use appropriate ORM libraries for your desired DBMS and language.
+- You are able to identify appropriate libraries (e.g., ORMs) for your desired DBMS and programming language.

-- You are able to communicate your design decisions related to the DBMS and execution layers.
+- You are able to communicate your design decisions related to your application's use of a DBMS.

 Rubric and Grading System